mynodebtc/mynode_docs/docs/electrum/electrum.md

   </figure>
 </center>

-## Connecting an Electrum Wallet to myNode via the GUI
+## Connecting an Electrum Wallet to MyNode via the GUI

-At this point you can connect your Electrum light wallets to your myNode.
+At this point you can connect your Electrum light wallets to your MyNode.
 On the PC version, click on the colored icon in the bottom right to open up server settings.
-Enter the IP address of your myNode with port 50002.
+Enter the IP address of your MyNode with port 50002.

 <center>
   <figure>